 Watch out for Banking Malware!

-Tip: Watch out for such malware and always use the official app available via an official link.
+Tip: Watch out for such malware and always use the official banking apps available via an official link.
 Don’t trust any other source!

-Don’t Use Unsecured WiFi Networks (Especially, Public WiFi)
+Don’t Use online banking mobile apps on Unsecured WiFi Networks (Especially, Public WiFi) for the safest and best online banking for maximum security.

-Tip 2: Use a trusted VPN to add an extra layer of encryption when connecting to public Wi-Fi
+Tip 2: Use a trusted secure VPN to add an extra layer of encryption when connecting to public Wi-Fi on your mobile phones.

-Tip 3: Do read our Public WiFi Tips before you connect to a public Wi-Fi
+Tip 3: Do read our Public WiFi Tips before you connect to public Wi-Fi on the mobile phone.

 Make Sure You Protect Your Phone – Don’t lose it!

-I guess the risks involved here are obvious.
-Your basic security features on the device should be set up the minute you own one.
+- I guess the risks involved here are obvious.
+Your basic security features on the device should be set up the minute you own one, you have these rights reserved.
 Some of those tips include:Tip 1: Setting up a strong password.
 Avoid obvious passwords like 1234, 1111, etc. Since they are easy to remember, they are extremely easy to guess as well.
 Do check our comprehensive guide on password security.

 How Safe is Mobile Banking on Android